 In this work, the focus is placed on the study of structural vibration frequency control of acoustic drum problems based on changing the density distribution.
 We proposed several rearrangement algorithms to find the optimal density distribution with prescribed mass constraint so that the k-th frequency and ratio of frequencies of the resulting membrane is extremized.
 Most of previous results are for the first eigenmode with Dirichlet boundary condition.
 Here we study general higher eigenmodes with different boundary conditions.
 The approaches are based on Rayleigh quotient formulation of eigenvalues and rearrangement algorithms which not only handle topological changes automatically but also converges efficiently.
 Additionally, the number of iteration for convergence does not really increase when the mesh is refined.
-We further introduce fully rearrangement and partial rearrangement algorithms to alter the density in the global and local ways.
-The fully rearrangement approach looks for the optimal rearrangement at each iteration while the partial rearrangement approach takes moderate changes to generate satisfactory result.
+We further introduce fully rearrangement and partial rearrangement approach looks for the optimal rearrangement at each iteration while the partial rearrangement approach takes moderate changes to generate satisfactory result.
 The approaches based on shape derivatives and topological derivatives can be considered as examples of partial rearrangements.

-The paper is organized as follows: in section 2, the mathematical formulation of the eigenvalue problem for inhomogeneous vibrating membranes is introduced and some of theoretical results are reviewed.
-In section 3, we present new approaches based on Rayleigh quotient formulation of eigenvalues and several different rearrangement algorithms.
-In section 4, we discuss the numerical implementation.
+The paper is organized as follows: in Sect.
+2, the mathematical formulation of the eigenvalue problem for inhomogeneous vibrating membranes is introduced and some of theoretical results are reviewed.
+In Sect.
+3, we present new approaches based on Rayleigh quotient formulation of eigenvalues and several different rearrangement algorithms.
+In Sect.
+4, we discuss the numerical implementation.
 To demonstrate the capability and efficiency of the numerical approach, we apply it to solve many different elliptic eigenvalue extremum problems in inhomogeneous medium.